jmswaney/blog/04_poetry_quickstart/README.md

     return x
 ```

-Great, now let's change out test suite to use this:
+Great, now let's change our test suite to use this:

 ```python
 # in test_math_demo.py